sarutlaa/tinitiate-aws-glue/markdown/athena.md

 * Data Transfer Costs: There are no additional data transfer fees for data scanned by Athena within the same AWS region.
 However, if query results are exported out of the
   AWS region, standard AWS data transfer rates apply.

-## Today's Individual Hands on - Bucket Policies
+## Task 1 - Bucket Policies
 1. Create two S3 Buckets.
 2. Upload the files given to you during the class to your respective S3 buckets.
 3. Create a bucket policy that allows all IAM users in your AWS account list-only access to Bucket1.
 4. Create a bucket policy that allows all IAM users in your AWS account read-only access to Bucket2.

-## Task to be submitted before Wednesday's class:
+## Task 2 - Athena Tables (DDL) Creation from S3
-For the prurchase csv please create a table through Athena in tinitiate_athena Data Catalog and perform few of the analysis on purchase data.
+1 From the folder uploaded into the "ti-student-apr-2024" , Creating tables in Athena_tinitate Data Catalog, as discussed in the class.